maxxk/programming-languages/presentations/04-Macros-Parsing.md

 # Formal syntax analysis
 Parser is a function which implements syntax analysis.
-Suppose we have defined some language grammar G (represented as AST) and implemented a parser P.
+Suppose we have defined a syntax as a grammar G and an abstract syntax tree and implemented a parser P.

-P : String → G?
+P : String → AST + SyntaxError

 How can we make sure that our parser will:
 1. accept all strings from G-defined language.
 2. not accept any string outside of G-defined language.
 3. will terminate for every finite input.

-# Couldn't we just write a parser in Agda?
+# Couldn't we just write a parser in a proof assistant?
 From the previous class: left recursion.
 ```
 term ::= factor | term '+' factor